insight-creative/Insight-Creative-2021/content/blog/appeal-to-the-eyes-advertising-on-pinterest-and-instagram/index.md

 ---
 layout: blog
+title: "Appeal to the Eyes—Advertising on Pinterest and Instagram"
 seo:
   title: "Appeal to the Eyes—Advertising on Pinterest and Instagram"
   description: "Everywhere you look there is a new platform to place ads.
 Which ones are right for you?
 Here's a closer look at paid advertising on paid platforms such as Instagram and Pinterest."